 - Plenty of fruit and vegetables: e.g. an apple, a satsuma, handful of cherry tomatoes or carrot sticks, mini-tub of fruit chunks or a small box of raisins

 - A portion of milk or dairy food: e.g. individual cheese portion or pot of yoghurt

 - A portion of lean meat, fish or alternative: e.g. ham, chicken, beef, tuna, egg, hummus or bean/lentil salad

 - A drink: e.g fruit juice, milk or water.

 All children in Reception, Year 1 and Year 2 are eligible for Universal Infant Free School Meals.
-Any enquiries regarding free meal entitlement should be addressed to the school office or Bexley Council's Free School Meals Team:
+Any enquiries regarding free meal entitlement should be addressed to Bexley Council's Free School Meals Team:

 Website: gov.uk/apply-free-school-meals gov.uk/apply-free-school-meals